MohammadKasaei/Harmony_InBoxGrasping_ROS2/README.md

 # Compile and Running
-To compile the code, use the following commands:
+To compile the code, use the following commands inside the directory:
 ```
 colcon build
 ```
 When colcon has completed building successfully, the output will be in the install directory.
-Before you can use any of the installed executables or libraries, you will need to add them to your path and library paths:
+Before you can use any of the installed executables or libraries, you will need to add them to your path and library paths using the following command:
 ```
 source install/local_setup.bash
 ```